Skip to main content

 • Virginia Beach Landfill & Resource Recovery: Appointment for large loads. ~$70/ton.

-• Tires: $2–5 each at most facilities above.
+• Tires: $2 to $5 each at most facilities above.

-• Refrigerators/freezers: $20–40 (freon reclamation).
+• Refrigerators/freezers: $20 to $40 (freon reclamation).

 • Paint, solvents, hazmat: NOT accepted at landfills.
 Newport News and Virginia Beach both run HazMat drop-off events (appointment only, residential quantities free).

-Call ahead — rates and accepted items change.
+Call ahead.
+Rates and accepted items change.
 Price for your worst-case dump run.

 What items can I refuse to haul?

 Anything you're not comfortable or not equipped to move.
 Common refusals: pianos (need specialized equipment), hot tubs (require disassembly), hazardous materials, anything over your truck's payload capacity, items that won't fit through doorways.
-If a posting includes something you won't haul, skip the bid — no penalty.
+If a posting includes something you won't haul, skip the bid.
+No penalty.

 What if the job is bigger than described on-site?

 Common scenario.
-Before you start hauling, text the customer: “Actual load is bigger than posted — I'd need to adjust to $X to do the full job.
+Before you start hauling, text the customer: “Actual load is bigger than posted.
+I'd need to adjust to $X to do the full job.
 Or I can do the original scope at the original price.
 Or we can call it, and I'll take a $50 trip fee for the drive out.”
 Customer picks.
 Email us to update the bid amount in Stripe, we handle the rest.

 Disputes & damage